T-622/uDR1399-10V-Reference-Standard/README.md

 ![Assembly](Images/postpaste.jpg)

-Assembly was done with ChipQuik [SMD291AXT4-T4 Leaded Solder Paste](https://www.digikey.ca/en/products/detail/chip-quik-inc/SMD291AXT4/8543521) and using a cheap hotplate at 235 degrees C.
+Assembly was done with ChipQuik [SMD291AXT4-T4 Leaded Solder Paste](https://www.digikey.ca/en/products/detail/chip-quik-inc/SMD291AXT4/8543521) and using a cheap hotplate at 235 degrees C. Note that these boards are NOT certified as lead free for obvious reasons.
+Leaded solder has a lower melting point, and is signficantly better for component stresses according to numerous voltnuts.
+Bismuth solder paste could be used, but it provides very little mechanical strength.